bdynamite/5_lang_frequency/README.md

 # Quickstart

-Example of script launch on Linux, Python 3.5:
+Example of script launch on Windows, Python 3.5:

 ```#!bash